-You may waive medical coverage only if you meet all of the following criteria:
+You may waive medical and/or dental coverage only if you meet all of the following criteria:

-- 1) You have medical coverage through your spouse's/domestic partner's plan, another employer or parent's employer group plan, or Medicare (Part A and Part B). - 2) Your other plan offers coverage similar to the coverage offered under the County-sponsored plans. - 3) You are enrolled in the other plan when you waive coverage under Options, and you stay enrolled in that other plan for the duration of the Plan Year.
+- 1) You have medical coverage through your spouse's/domestic partner's plan, another employer or parent's employer group plan or Medicare (Part A and Part B). - 2) Your other plan offers coverage similar to the coverage offered under the County-sponsored or County-approved Union-sponsored plans. - 3) You are enrolled in the other plan when you waive coverage under Choices, and you stay enrolled in that other plan for the duration of the Plan Year.